asgardeo/asgardeo-auth-node-sdk/README.md

 #### Returns

-A Promise that resolves with the [`URLResponse`](#URLResponse) object or a Promise that resolves with the [`NodeTokenResponse`](#NodeTokenResponse) object.
+A Promise that resolves with a Promise that resolves with the [`NodeTokenResponse`](#NodeTokenResponse) object.

 #### Description

 This method first checks if the `authorizationCode` or `sessionState` is available in the arguments.
 If they exists, It will request the access token for the respective authorization code and returns a promise that will be resolved with the [`NodeTokenResponse`](#NodeTokenResponse) object.
-If not, it will obtain the authorization URL and returns a Promise that resolves with the [`URLResponse`](#URLResponse) object.
+If not, it will obtain the authorization URL and callback the `authURLCallback` function with the authorization URL.
 The user can be redirected to this URL to authenticate themselves and authorize the client.

 _Note: Make sure you call the same `signIn()` method in the `signInRedirectURL` path to request the access token successfully._